 What is Ryuk Ransomware?

 “Ryuk” is a malicious variety of ransomware/malware that began to surface in August 2018.
-It has gained notoriety for its disruptive and high-profile targeting of large organizations and businesses.
-Ryuk is unique in that it specifically targets enterprise organizations in a so-called “big game hunting” strategy, which aims to achieve a high-value ransom for minimal effort on the part of the threat actor.
+It has gained notoriety for its disruptive and high-profile ransomware attacks targeting large organizations and businesses.
+Ryuk ransomware is unique among ransomware families in that it specifically targets enterprise organizations in a so-called “big game hunting” strategy, which aims to achieve a high-value ransom for minimal effort on the part of the threat actor.

 Unfortunately, Ryuk’s big game hunting strategy appears to work quite well.
-There is evidence to suggest that the threat actors are accruing much larger profits for less effort by using Ryuk over other strains of ransomware.
-In December 2018, the FBI released a security bulletin announcing that over 100 U.S companies had been hit with Ryuk.
+There is evidence to suggest that the threat actors are accruing much larger profits for less effort by using Ryuk ransomware over other ransomware families.
+In December 2018, the FBI released a security bulletin announcing that over 100 U.S companies had been hit with Ryuk ransomware.
 Ryuk continues to be an active ransomware threat and poses a significant risk to enterprise-level organizations.

 Research conducted by CrowdStrike discovered that $4,000,000 worth of bitcoin was sent to bitcoin wallets identified within Ryuk ransom notes.
 These figures are the reported payouts made by businesses and insurance companies between August 2018 and January 2019 only, meaning that more unreported payments may have been made during that time and that more payments have certainly occurred since.

-Several high profile companies have been affected by the outbreak of Ryuk, including the New York Times, LA Times, Lake City, Florida, DCH Hospitals, and Georgia’s Judicial Council.
+Several high profile companies have been affected by the outbreak of Ryuk ransomware, including the New York Times, LA Times, Lake City, Florida, DCH Hospitals, and Georgia’s Judicial Council.

 How Does Ryuk Ransomware Work?

-The ransomware payload is then discreetly downloaded from cloud storage.
+In Ryuk attacks, the ransomware payload is then discreetly downloaded from cloud storage.
 Next follows a reconnaissance period during which the malware lays dormant as the attacker investigates the victim’s network before dropping the Ryuk payload.
-Newer variants of Ryuk also upload sensitive files to an FTP server.
+Newer variants of Ryuk ransomware also upload sensitive files to an FTP server.
 Exploitation has also been seen using via brute force RDP attacks.

 Once activated, the ransomware triggers an AES256- or RSA4096-bit encryption process, which enumerates network shares and encrypt all drives it can access.
 All non-executable files across the system are encrypted and renamed with the .ryk file extension.
 A ransom note is saved to each processed folder with the name RyukReadMe.